t2trg/semantic-landscape/draft-milenkovic-t2trg-iot-info-models.md

 The positive side of using
 frameworks is that they can assure complete operational interoperability of nodes in an IoT system.
-In addition to the specification, some frameworks are implemented as middleware with tested and sanctioned implementation that can work on multiple platforms and can aid system implementations.
-They also may provide
-formal certification of product compliance that can be tested by the authorized entities.
+In addition to the framework specification, some SDOs also provide its instantions in terms of sanctioned software and middleware implementations.
+Some SDOs also provide tools and facilities for formal certification of vendor product compliance that should guarantee interoperability.

 On the negative side, use of a framework requires adherence to all of its mandatory parts which may be a problem when its